HenryZhao88/ScanProof/README.md

 Mean sub-scores, pediatric → adult: typicality 0.878 → 0.116, agreement 0.801 → 0.619, confidence
 0.892 → 0.759, stability 0.853 → 0.747.

 The embedding check carried this one almost single-handed.
-We're not going to dress that up as a team effort.
+I'm not going to dress that up as a team effort.
 The other three exist because they catch things this arm doesn't contain — see *Confident but fragile* and *Checkpoints disagree* in the demo deck, where typicality is perfectly happy and the prediction is still not safe to use.